 The Black Legged Poison Dart Frogs is one of the most poisonous frogs on earth.
 They aren’t as poisonous as the Golden Poison Dart Frog (Phyllobates terribilis), the world’s most poisonous frog, but still just 150 micrograms of poison is enough to kill a person.
 It is one of the three species of poison dart frogs that has been observed to be used to make poison darts by the locals.
 The natives call the frog, Neará.

 Like many other species of Poison Dart Frogs, the Black Legged Poison Dart Frog is a great parent.
-The frogs will lay their eggs on a leaf or some surface.
-Once the eggs hatch into tadpoles, the males will carry the tadpoles on their back to a water source for them to grow up in.
+During mating, the frogs lay their eggs on a leaf or some other surface.
+Once the eggs hatch into tadpoles, the males carry the tadpoles on their back to a water source for them to grow up in.